CrossTheRoadElec/Phoenix5-Documentation/source/ch08a_BringUpCANivore.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 After running an action on the CANivores page of Phoenix Tuner, a small program called caniv will be deployed
 to the target system. caniv is a Command-line Interface (CLI) to interact with CANivores outside of Phoenix Tuner.
+Unlike the CANivores page in Phoenix Tuner, caniv does **not** require a running Phoenix Diagnostic Server.

 On Linux systems (including the roboRIO), caniv can be found at /usr/local/bin.
 On Windows systems, the program
 is in the Phoenix Tuner install location, under Binary\\windows\\ctre.